Trinitro21/tpv/README.md

 * `mousedevice`
 	The device to capture mouse events from.
 Only used if `hidemouse` is 1 and `inputmethod` is `libevdev`.
 	Default is -1.
+* `rightclickonhold`
+	Whether the program should emulate rightclicks when one finger is held in place for more than the specified time interval.
+	Default is 1.
+* `rightclicktime`
+	The time interval, in milliseconds, a touch has to be held for in order for a rightclick to be generated when the finger is lifted.
+	Default is 1000.
+* `shapechangeifrightclick`
+	Whether the shape of the current touch should change if a rightclick will be triggered when the finger is lifted.
+	Default is 1.
 * `fixedwidth`
 	Whether or not the point should use a fixed width or get touch size info from `ABS_MT_TOUCH_MAJOR`.
 	Pressure sensitivity is not available when using XInput2 for input.